SkygearIO/skygear-doc/content/js/index.md

 <br/><br/>
 <a name="intro-portal"></a>
-# Before you begin

-There are a few steps to complete and a few concepts to introduce.
+# Basics of Skygear JS SDK

-## Portal
+## Developer Portal

-To start using the Skygear JS SDK, you need to register your account and application at the Skygear [portal](https://portal-staging.skygear.io) website.
+To start using the Skygear JS SDK, you need to register your account and application at the Skygear [Developer Portal](https://portal-staging.skygear.io) website.
 After you registered, go to the **INFO** tab and copy your `Server EndPoint` and `API Key`, and right after where you include Skygear JS SDK configure the skygear container:

 ``` javascript
 import skygear from 'skygear';